bobkosse/learn-go-with-tests/bouw-een-applicatie/time.md

 var dummyStdOut = &bytes.Buffer{}
 ```

-Here is our new test
+Hier is onze nieuwe test:

 ```go
 t.Run("it prompts the user to enter the number of players", func(t *testing.T) {